jcawley5/kyma-local-dev/readme.md

 The service name can be found in the function defintion as deployed on the cluster by running

-`kubectl get function examplefn -n stage -o yaml`
+`kubectl get function examplefn2 -n stage -o yaml`

 by referring to the `servicebindingusages` values found in the `kubectl.kubernetes.io/last-applied-configuration` property.